ggroce/i-am-broot-arduino/README.md

 I_AM_BROOT is a standalone cellphone brute force pincode cracking device, created during simpler times when phone security was nigh non existent.
 <br>
 <br>
-When I built this in 2015, there was a need for a cellphone pincode cracking machine, capable of automatically entering sequences of pincodes in order to gain access to the data of a cellphone or tablet incident to search warrants legally issued.
+When I built this in 2015, there was a need for a cellphone pincode cracking machine, capable of automatically entering sequences of pincodes into mobile devices in order to gain access to the data of a cellphone or tablet, incident to search warrants legally issued.
 During this time, Android and cellphone manufacturers had yet to implement any serious safeguards against brute force pincode guessing attempts.
 <br>
 <br>
 <p float="left">